 Some telecom carriers will interrupt service for 50msec, once per day as a link test.
-Firmware shipping since August, 2010 has a configurable, failure-time setting to prevent such tests from triggering a link-down, retun-to-service delay.
+A configurable, failuretime setting to prevent such tests from triggering a link-down, retun-to-service delay.

 To exit the return-to-service delay, power-cycle the converter or click the button which appears on the configuration HTTP screen of a converter that is in configuration delay.